-Harlequin Honeysuckle features showy clusters of fragrant white trumpet-shaped flowers with shell pink overtones and yellow throats at the ends of the branches from late spring to mid summer, which emerge from distinctive rose flower buds.
-It has attractive white-variegated green foliage with hints of pink.
+Serotina Honeysuckle features showy clusters of fragrant white trumpet-shaped flowers with a purple reverse at the ends of the branches in mid summer.
+It has attractive green deciduous foliage.
 The pointy leaves are highly ornamental but do not develop any appreciable fall color.